 The Nordic Midwifery Congress 2013 is being held in Oslo on the 13th and 14th of June.

-The Norwegian Midwife Association have for a long time been focusing on the day of birth.
-In an recent news article in Dagsavisen Nye Meninger, the head of the Norwegian Midwife Association Marit Heiberg together with the General Secretary of Save the Children Norway Tove Wang, describes the day of birth as “the most dagerous day in a child’s life” pointing out that over 1million children dies within the 24hours of life.
-To read the whole article press here (only in norwegian).
+The Norwegian Midwife Association has been focusing on what happens on the day of birth.
+In an recent news article in Dagsavisen Nye Meninger, the head of the Norwegian Midwife Association Marit Heiberg together with the General Secretary of Save the Children Norway Tove Wang, describes the day of birth as “the most dangerous day in a child’s life” pointing out that over 1 million children die within the first 24 hours of life.
+To read the whole article press here (only in Norwegian).

 Tomorrow Dr. Ersdal together with Signe Egenberg, will conduct a workshop entitled “Workshop on birth asphyxia and bleeding after birth – a taste of simulation training” demonstrating the Helping Mothers Survive and Helping Babies Breathe programs.

 Signe Egenberg is currently doing her PhD looking into implementation of Helping Mothers Survive in two hospitals in Moshi, Tanzania, and in two Norwegian hospitals.